Parrot Anafi: Design and development

 The Anafi USA for enterprise customers was released in June 2020.
 The drone's gimbal mounts three sensors; two 32× zoom 21MP optical cameras and one 320×256-pixel FLIR Boson thermal camera.
 The Anafi USA has an IP53 protection rating and is powered by a 3400 mAh high-density LiPo battery, giving it a flight time of 32 minutes.
 The drone was also released in three additional versions; the SE, MIL, and GOV. The Anafi USA SE is controlled with a Skycontroller 4 remote similar to the baseline USA, but is intended for use with government organizations.
 The Anafi USA MIL and GOV are both NDAA and TAA compliant, Blue sUAS approved, and are controlled with a Skycontroller USA remote.
 The GOV and MIL differ primarily in that the latter has an AES 256 encrypted Microhard pDDL1800 radio communication system, is Tactical Open Government Architecture (TOGA) compatible, and has a slightly reduced flight time of 30 minutes.
 The Anafi USA is built in the United States by NEOTech.

 On 30 June 2021, Parrot announced the Anafi Ai.
 Compared to the original Anafi, the Anafi Ai features an almost entirely redesigned frame with a large heat sink under the gimbal.
 According to Parrot, the Anafi Ai was the first consumer drone to primarily use a 4G link between the aircraft and the operator.
-The Anafi Ai also has a obstacle avoidance system which uses two cameras mounted on gimbals, allowing them to rotate forward, upward, and downward.
+The Anafi Ai also has an obstacle avoidance system which uses two cameras mounted on gimbals, allowing them to rotate forward, upward, and downward.
 This unique system saves weight by negating the need for individual forward, upward, and downward cameras, though it can only detect obstacles in one direction at a time.
 The Anafi Ai's primary camera was upgraded to 48MP.

 An upgraded version of the Anafi USA, the Anafi UKR, was announced in June 2025.
 (Note: Though officially announced in 2025, the Anafi UKR was delivered to military customers as early as September 2024, when the Lithuanian Armed Forces received its first examples of the model.)
 The Anafi UKR was made using lessons learned from the Russo-Ukrainian war, during which electronic warfare made operating drones difficult.
 The drone is equipped with embedded artificial intelligence and is capable of navigating fully autonomously even in areas with electronic warfare and GNSS jamming.
 The Anafi UKR is controlled with a SkyController UKR remote.